Lizy Kurian John

 Professor John's research has been supported by the National Science Foundation, Semiconductor Research Consortium (SRC), DARPA, Lockheed Martin, AMD, Oracle, Huawei, IBM, Intel, Motorola, Freescale, Dell, Samsung, Texas Instruments, etc..
 She is recipient of NSF CAREER award (1996), UT Austin Engineering Foundation Faculty Award (2001), Halliburton, Brown and Root Engineering Foundation Young Faculty Award (1999), University of Texas Alumni Association Teaching Award (2004), The Pennsylvania State University Outstanding Engineering Alumnus (2011) etc.

-Professor John is in the editorial board of IEEE-Micro, ACM TACO, IEEE Computer Architecture Letters and has served in the past as an associate editor of IEEE Transactions on Computers and IEEE Transactions on VLSI and.
+Professor John is the Editor-in-Chief (EIC) Elect of IEEE MICRO (term begins January 2019) and she is in the editorial boards of ACM Transactions on Architecture and Code Optimizations (TACO), IEEE Computer Architecture Letters, IEEE Transactions on Sustainable Computing, and has served in the past as an associate editor of IEEE Transactions on Computers and IEEE Transactions on VLSI.
 She is a member of IEEE, IEEE Computer Society, ACM, and ACM SIGARCH.
-She is an IEEE Fellow.
+She is an IEEE Fellow (Class of 2009).